parevalo/tstools-online/installation.md

 The newly created environment will contain all the requirements, including the Google Earth Engine (GEE) API and its dependencies.

-Activate the conda environment: `source activate tst_online`
+Activate the conda environment: `conda activate tst_online`

 # Step 4: Set up GEE credentials